badboy-huaqiao/simple-local-gateway-console/README.md

 1. Device,Device Service,Device Profile CRUD.
 2. Gateway(multi-instances)management sharing one web UI.
 3.  user login auth.
+4.  gateway instance CRUD with h2-database(a memory DB,will be placed with persistence DB further.)
+5.  force user to choose one gateway instance before operating other function module.

 ## the further

 1. Will be supported to run in docker